flashtechstudios/windows-updater/README.md

 If you don't have pswindowsupdate module installed:
 - run: `Install-Module -Name PSWindowsUpdate`

-To run it directly:
+To run the windows updater script directly:
-- Run: `Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/themoonmeetsthesun/windows-updater/master/update-windows.ps1')` in powershell (admin)
+- Run: `Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://bit.ly/winupdater')` in powershell (admin)

 To run it (if you have git):
 - If you have git installed run `git clone https://github.com/themoonmeetsthesun/windows-updater.git`